Risk-Budgeted Control Framework for Balanced Performance and Safety in Autonomous Vehicles: Risk-Switch for Probabilistic Safety

 \subsection{Quality-Triggered CVaR-CBF (QT-C-CBF)}

-In the QT mechanism, every step is vetted \emph{after} solving the R-CBF filter, irrespective of feasibility, the risk monitor computes $b_k$ and updates the sliding-window count $m_k$.
-Switching depends solely on whether the window-level risk budget is exceeded.
+The quality trigger is motivated by the observation that optimality alone does not guarantee sufficient future safety margin.
+Accordingly, at every step we check whether the residual satisfies the safety-margin requirement, and mark the step as bad whenever $r_k<\delta$.
+Under QT, each step is vetted after solving the R-CBF constraints: the risk monitor computes $b_k$ and updates the sliding-window count $m_k$.
+In contrast to the feasibility-triggered scheme, switching depends only on whether the window-level risk budget is exceeded:

-Thus, even when the R-CBF problem is feasible, a step flagged as bad by the monitor contributes to $m_k$; once the cumulative count reaches the budget $M$, the supervisor switches from the R-CBF filter to the CVaR controller.
+Thus, even when the solver returns an optimal solution, a step flagged as bad by the monitor contributes to $m_k$; once the cumulative count reaches the budget $M$, the supervisor switches from the R-CBF filter to the CVaR controller.